Godfrey of Fontaines: Influence

 Godfrey's XIV Quodlibeta were extensively studied and multiplied in manuscript form in the medieval schools but were published for the first time only in the early 20th century.
-A critical edition of the first four of them appeared in the series "Les Philosophes Belges, Textes et Etudes" (II, "Les quatre premiers Quodlibets de Godefroid de Fontaines", by de Wulf and Pelzer, Louvain, 1904).
+A critical edition of the first four of them appeared in the series "Les Philosophes Belges, Textes et Études" (II, "Les quatre premiers Quodlibets de Godefroid de Fontaines", by de Wulf and Pelzer, Louvain, 1904).

 Sometime in the 14th century, Godfrey, though well known in his own time, fell out of favour into nearly total obscurity.
 Thomas Aquinas sparked plenty of controversy and discussion in philosophy and theology in the last quarter-century of the 13th century.
 Many significant writers lived during this period, but for the most part until the 20th century, only Thomas Aquinas and Duns Scotus received any recognition.
 Godfrey may have been just as significant in his own time as both, yet for some reason, his works were edited and published only in the early 20th century.
 That may have more to do with his political affiliation than anything else.
 Religious scholars of the time became well known in the long run based mainly on how well promoted they were by the mendicant orders.
 Thomas Aquinas was promoted by the Dominican Order, and Duns Scotus was promoted by the Franciscan Order.
 However, Godfrey' writings had by the 1960s regained much popularity.